Dean Corll's house

 While Corll was torturing Timothy Kerley, a bewildered Rhonda asked Henley if he was going to do anything about it.

-While Corll was focused on Timothy, Henley grabbed a pistol and shouted that he couldn't "go on" any longer.
-This sparked another confrontation in which Corll charged towards him and dared him to open fire.
+While Corll was focused on Timothy, Henley grabbed a pistol and shouted that he couldn't "go on any longer."
+This sparked another confrontation between the pair, in which Corll charged towards him and dared him to open fire.

-Realizing that his life was in serious danger, Henley squeezed the trigger and shot Corll three times.
+Realizing that his life was in danger, Henley squeezed the trigger and shot Corll three times.

 Following the shooting, Henley released both Timothy and Rhonda and called the police.
 Over the next couple of days, he confessed to his crimes and led the authorities to the victims' burial sites.

-After the extent of their crimes came to light, David Brooks and Elmer Henley were both found guilty of murder.
+After the extent of their crimes came to light, Brooks and Henley were both found guilty of murder.

-Elmer Henley was found guilty of six murders and sentenced to life in prison.
-The 66-year-old is currently incarcerated at the John B. Connally Unit in Karnes County.
+Henley was found guilty of six murders and sentenced to life in prison.
+The 67-year-old is currently incarcerated at the John B. Connally Unit in Karnes County.

 In the photograph above, we've marked the victims that died at Lamar Drive with a red rot.